CTristan/lobotomy-corporation-mods/README.md

 ![Notify When Agent Receives Gift example](https://raw.githubusercontent.com/ctristan/lobotomy-corporation-mods/assets/notify-when-agent-receives-gift.png)

-Whenever an agent receives a gift, a message will display in the log.
+Whenever an agent receives a gift, a message will be displayed in the log.

 [Mod Readme](LobotomyCorporationMods.NotifyWhenAgentReceivesGift/README.md) for
 full details.